sunwaydcis/assingment-2-lani/.metals/.reports/metals-full/2025-12-06/r_empty-definition_22-14-23-754.md

         (avgPricePerPerson, avgDiscount, avgProfit, totalPeople)
       }.toMap

+    // Public question functions (each contains its specific computation) -----
     // Q1: returns list of top country(ies) and the count def answerQ1(): (List[String], Int) =
+      // Count bookings per destination country in a single pass, then pick the max.
+      // Steps:
+      // 1) `groupMapReduce` builds a Map[country -> count] by mapping each booking to 1 and summing.
+      // 2) If empty, return (Nil, 0).
+      // 3) Otherwise find the maximum count and collect all countries that reach it (ties),
-      // map from destination country → booking count, map booking → 1, hence can sum those 1s by country to produce map val counts = data.groupMapReduce(_.destinationCountry)(_ => 1)(_ + _)
+      //    sort them for determinism, and return them along with the max count. val counts = data.groupMapReduce(_.destinationCountry)(_ => 1)(_ + _)
       if counts.isEmpty then (Nil, 0)
       else
-        // Find the maximum count and collect all countries that reach it val maxCount = counts.values.max
+        val maxCount = counts.values.max
         val top = counts.collect { case (k, v) if v == maxCount => k }.toList.sorted
         (top, maxCount)